 The Sengled Pulse ($115) is a pair of LED lights with a JBL Bluetooth speaker in each; they can be paired together for stereo sound.
 The Sengled Boost ($45) has a built-in 2.4GHz 802.11n Wi-Fi repeater; the Sengled Snap ($149) is an outdoor light with a security camera, so you can monitor who’s coming and going.
 However, early Amazon reviews with the Snap have been less than positive.

-BeOn Home takes an interesting approach, using modules that slide into its bulbs.
-Currently, only one module is available, but it has a built-in microphone that listens for the doorbell and fire alarms, and will turn the lights on automatically.
+BeON's bulbs have a built-in microphone that listens for the doorbell and fire alarms, and will turn the lights on automatically.
 The module also contains a small battery, so it can turn the lights on for about 4 hours even if your house loses power.
-A single bulb costs $75, and a pack of three bulbs and smart modules costs $199.
+A single bulb costs $50, and a pack of three bulbs and smart modules costs $129.

 CFL and Halogen bulbs